The Gold Scales site portal

 Later the tortoise came to Teja and Kanai and gave them food every day.
 They became healthy and strong.
 Their step mother noticed this and came to know the truth from her daughter, who accompanied Teja and Kanai.
 The stepmother then feigned to be ill and had an old lady physician tell her husband that she would be cured if she was fed on tortoise flesh.
 The tortoise mother came to know this.
 She told her children that they should not eat the flesh and must bury her legs and bone on the banks of the tank.

-Two trees with flowers and fruits of exquisite beauty and taste, grew up at the spot the mother tortoise was buried.
-The flowers and fruits of the trees came to be very much wanted that at last the king too came to see, smell and taste them.
+Two trees with flowers and fruits of exquisite beauty and taste grew up at the spot the mother tortoise was buried.
+The flowers and fruits of the trees came to be so very much wanted that at last the king too came to see, smell and taste them.
 Kanai refused to give him any fruits and flowers unless he promised to marry his sister.
 The king noticed that Teja was beautiful, so he agreed and married her at once.

 After the marriage Teja was faced with the king's elder wife and her jealousy.
 The older wife used to create problems for her from the very start.
 But the king was always kind to Teja.